Waterloo is a dynamic urban centre well known for its rich cultural diversity and high-tech savvy.

 - Region of Waterloo: Education and Schools

-- Waterloo Region School board
+- Waterloo Region School Board

 - Waterloo Region Catholic School Board

-- Listing of Private School
+- Listing of Private Schools

 Waterloo is proud of the diversity of its population.
 When you are new to any community it is sometimes hard to find people who have the same cultural background.
 The following sites should help you find your community within your new community.